deviator/drmi/README.md

 `class RMIStub(T) : T` is client-side wrap, it's use `RMICom` for sending messages and get's responses.

+Your interface methods must have serializable to `vibe.data.json.Json` paramters and return value.

 Example:
 ```d
 import drmi;